Reltroner/reltroner-studio/content/factions/henchoway.md

 ---

 ## 📍 Headquarters Location
-Henchoeway’s **main base is submerged deep within Tremora Trench**, an oceanic pit near **Hargenbor Bay**.
+Henchoway’s **main base is submerged deep within Tremora Trench**, an oceanic pit near **Hargenbor Bay**.
 The facility is hidden beneath extreme oceanic pressure, only accessible through ritualized diving protocols known only to high-level initiates.

 Inside, silence reigns.
 The walls pulse faintly with Nytherion energy.
 Memory distortion begins the moment you enter.